Judithe Hernández: Reclaiming and Reshaping History

-Overall, Judithe Hernández's art is a powerful testament to the ability of art to challenge perceptions, inspire dialogue, and advocate for social change.
-Through her unique visual language and unwavering commitment to social justice, she has made significant contributions to the Chicano art movement and continues to inspire generations of artists and activists.

 Awards and collections

 She received the Anonymous Was A Woman Award in 2021.
 She was awarded an Individual Artist Fellowship in 2013 from the City of Los Angeles.
 She served as an artist in residence in 2011 at the University of Chicago, in the Center for the Study of Race, Politics, and Culture.

 Hernández's work is in various public collections including the Museum of Modern Art (MoMA), Crocker Art Museum, the National Museum of Mexican Art, the Vincent Price Art Museum, El Paso Museum of Art, Pennsylvania Academy of Fine Art, Smithsonian American Art Museum, Museum of Latin American Art, Los Angeles County Museum of Art (LACMA), The Cheech Marin Center for Chicano Art, Culture & Industry, and others.